Batteries produce electricity

 The metal that frees more electrons develops a positive charge, and the other develops a negative charge.
 If an electrical conductor, or wire, connects one end of the battery to the other, electrons flow through the wire to balance the electrical charge.

 An electrical load is a device that uses electricity to do work or to perform a job.
 If an electrical load—such as an incandescent light bulb—is placed along the wire, the electricity can do work as it flows through the wire.
 Electrons flow from the negative end of the battery through the wire to the light bulb.
 The electricity flows through the wire in the light bulb and back to the positive end of the battery.

 Electricity travels in circuits

 Electricity must have a complete path, or electrical circuit, before the electrons can move.
 If a circuit is open, the electrons cannot flow.
-When a light switch is turned on, a circuit is closed.
+Turning on a light switch closes a circuit.
 The electricity flows from an electric wire, through the light bulb, and back out another wire.
-The light bulb produces light as electricity flows through a tiny wire in the bulb, gets very hot, and glows.
+An incandescent light bulb produces light as electricity flows through a tiny wire in the bulb, which gets very hot and glows.

 Transformers help to move electricity efficiently over long distances

 To solve the problem of sending electricity over long distances, William Stanley developed a device called a transformer.
 A transformer changes the voltage of electricity in a conductor or power line.
 High-voltage transmission lines, like those that hang between tall metal towers, carry electricity over long distances to where it is needed.
 Higher voltage electricity is more efficient and less expensive for long distance electricity transmission.
 Lower voltage electricity is safer for use in homes and businesses.
 Transformers increase (step up) or reduce (step down) voltages as electricity moves from power plants to homes and businesses.